Master of Music and Professional Certificate Programs

 - Post Baccalaureate Equivalency Program in Music Therapy

-The Department has different entry requirements for each area of specialization: Performance: An audition is required prior to admission for all students who wish to specialize in performance.
-In the audition, which should last fifteen minutes or longer, the student must demonstrate performance proficiency with some stylistic breadth.
-An audio tape or videotape may be provided in lieu of a live audition, with prior approval of the Department.
+Performance Entry Requirements: An audition is required prior to admission for all students intending to earn the Master of Music in performance.
+In the audition, which should be fifteen minutes or longer, the student must demonstrate performance proficiency with some stylistic breadth.
+An audio tape or videotape may be provided in lieu of an in person audition, with prior approval of the head of the appropriate performance area.

 A candidate for the Master of Music degree must fulfill a total of thirty credit hours in approved graduate courses.